Mid-February 2020 – 3 cases in Italy

 We pay for a facebook promotion, advertising the villa as an isolated CV retreat.
 These mountain villages had long been havens from disease.
-Our village, and others on Lake Como, were founded by people from Milan escaping 14th Century Plague.
+Our village, and others on Lake Como, were founded by people from Milan escaping the Black Plague of the Middle Ages.
 Overnight we receive abusive messages accusing us of trying to profit from the virus and misleading people into thinking our place is safe.
 We take the post down immediately.

 After realizing that even if I or my son are sick in intensive care in Australia, if I return, we won’t be able to visit each other, I decide not to return.
 I see a news report online where they won’t let the camera crew in because everything must be disinfected.
 They say that even patients can’t have mobile phones to call their loved ones.
 A CV death is done completely alone.
 So whether I’m in Italy or Australia, nothing will change this devastating fact.